340:75-7-24. Kinship placement for the child in Oklahoma Human Services (OKDHS) custody

 (C) When requested by OKDHS, local law enforcement immediately conducts the requested name-based state and federal criminal history records searches, provides a verbal response on each person's criminal history and on any orders of protection or outstanding warrants.

-(D) The failure of any adult living in the household to permit a name-based criminal history records search or submit a full set of fingerprints and provide written permission authorizing OKDHS to forward the fingerprints to OSBI for an FBI national criminal history records search within the required five-business days results in denial of placement or the immediate removal of the child from the potential kinship resource home.
+(D) The failure of any adult living in the household to permit a name-based criminal history records search or submit a full set of fingerprints and provide written permission authorizing OKDHS to forward the fingerprints to OSBI for an FBI national criminal history records search within the required five-business days results in denial of placement or the immediate removal of the child from the prospective kinship resource home.

 (E) When a child is placed in the home, fingerprints are forwarded to OSBI within 15-calendar days after the results of the preliminary name-based records check are received.